 - Other emotional harm – People who undergo sexual trauma may begin to withdraw or isolate themselves.
 Some victims also go on to experience eating disorders and insomnia.
 Mental health treatments, though expensive, are common methods of treating these conditions.

 Sexual abuse victims must keep in mind that filing a claim of sexual abuse is not a cause of action in civil court.
-As a result, victims should pursue claims alleging the specific instances of harm occurring during the abuse.
+As a result, victims should pursue claims alleging the specific instances of harm that occurred from the abuse.
 These may include:

 - Assault – Assault includes threats of violence or attempts to harm a person.